Last time on Supervised Learning’s Got Talent, K-Nearest Neighbor wowed the crowd with its neighborhood watch skills.

 This is Baye’s Theorem telling you that yes, your co-worker likes your food a bit too much.

-So, there’s a 60% chance your coworker took your lunch given your Tupperware is missing.
+So, there’s a 60% chance your coworker took your lunch, given that your Tupperware is missing.
 The nerve!

 📚 Naive Bayes & Bayes’ Theorem